April 23, 2020

 If the proposal calls for a financial commitment by the College, Senior Staff must approve it in advance during the proposal-writing stage, and at least a month before the final proposal is submitted.
 Financial commitments include but are not limited to:

-Working with the Director of Corporate and Foundation Relations and the Vice President for College Relations, the project director should prepare a request for budgetary consideration by Senior Staff.
+Working with the Director of Corporate and Foundation Relations and the Vice President for Advancement, the project director should prepare a request for budgetary consideration by Senior Staff.
 The request should include a brief rationale for the grant and a complete budget showing financial obligations to be assumed by the College and any supporting sources of revenue.
 Appropriate provision for indirect costs, such as office supplies, must also be made.
 Such costs represent payment for real expenses; therefore, the College will not forego them.

 Grants Committee final approval and submission.